Weather

 and last updated

-A major wind and snow storm is hitting the state with heavy snow and powerful winds.
+A major wind and snow storm is now unfolding around Montana.

-A major warmup is on the way next week as a strong high pressure ridge builds into the West.
-By St. Patrick's Day, highs will be in the 60s and then several days in the 60s and 70s after that.
-Record high temperatures will be challenged.
+A major warmup is on the way next week as a strong high pressure ridge builds into the western United States.
+By St. Patrick’s Day, highs will be into the 60s and then several days in the 60s and 70s after that.
+Record highs will be challenged.

 Great Falls 7-day